 - What income do you need to afford an average home in Yorktown?
 A home is considered "within your means" if the total monthly payments (mortgage/rent, plus taxes, utilities, maintenance, etc.) are no more than one-third of monthly household income.
-Based on that ratio, annual household income must be about 40 percent of housing sale price. - To buy a home at the average sales price in Westchester County in 1999 (\$459,000, from the NYS Consolidated Plan, see page 24 of this memorandum), your household would have to have an income of \$183,600. - The Westchester County Board of Realtors has reported even higher average sales prices for the county (\$467,100 in 1999; \$552,300 in 2000; \$588,900 in 2001; and \$687,400 in 2002).
-This represents an increase of over 47 percent in three years.
-To afford a home costing \$687,400, your household would have to make \$275,000 per year.2 - Assuming the average home in Yorktown costs about \$400,000, your household would have to have an income of \$160,000. - This income level (\$160,000) is much higher than the Town's median income in 2000 (\$83,800).
-This reflects the fact that lots of people who live in Yorktown today moved in prior to the current housing boom, with two implications: - Many current homeowners have an incentive to sell, because they can sell their homes for much more than they paid for it. - Those same people are eventually going to be priced out of the community when they do decide to move and will be replaced by higher-income households. - This creates pressure for expansions and/or teardown-and-rebuild activity. - Yorktown has a Community Housing Board (CHB), established by the Town Board to examine housing needs and housing diversity.
+Based on that ratio, annual household income must be about 40 percent of housing sale price. - In the first quarter of 20022009, the median sales price of a home in Westchester County was \$469580,100000.
+In the first quarter of 20052006, it was \$615680,000-a 3115% increasedecrease.
+To afford a home costing \$615580,000, your household would have to make \$246232,000 per year. - Assuming the average home in Yorktown costs about \$525,000, your household would have to have an income of \$210,000. - This income level (\$210,000) is much higher than the Town's median income in 2000-2008 (\$83,800105,842).
+This reflects the fact that lots of people who live in Yorktown today moved in prior to the current-softening of the housing boommarket, with two implications: - Many current homeowners have an incentive to sell, because despite the recent drop in value they can still sell their homes for much more than they paid for it. - Those same people are eventually going to be priced out of the community when they do decide to move and will be replaced by higher-income households. - This creates pressure for expansions and/or teardown-and-rebuild activity. - Yorktown has a Community Housing Board (CHB), established by the Town Board to examine housing needs and housing diversity.
 Recent studies conducted by the CHB include: - What homes sold in different price brackets; - Match/mismatch between housing and workplace locations. - Yorktown has worked with developers to provide affordable rental units within market-rate apartment complexes.
-Examples: Beaver Ridge; Underhill Apartments; Jefferson Woods; Wynwood Oaks (senior); Freedom Garden; York Farm Estates. - Yorktown has worked to make ownership units affordable.
-For example, in the "Bridge Point" development in southern Yorktown, the builder donated one building lot to be used for affordable housing.
-The Town worked with Habitat for Humanity to build a house, which was put up for sale at \$100,000.
-Deed restrictions on the property keep it affordable in perpetuity.
+Examples: Beaver Ridge; Underhill Apartments; Jefferson Woods; Wynwood Oaks (senior); Freedom Garden; York Farm Estates.

-Westchester County Board of Realtors, 2002 Fourth Quarter and Full Year Residential Real Estate Sales Report, February 3, 2003.
+&lt;sup>2 Westchester County Board of Realtors, 2005-2009 Residential Real Estate Sales Report,